 While I was traveling recently I had time to read a magazine that included some really easy recipes.
 One of them was a spinach ravioli recipe using wonton skins.

-I did try making “wonton raviolis” many years ago but with one quick boil of the water the raviolis exploded and dinner was takeout.
+I did try making “wonton ravioli” many years ago but with one quick boil of the water the wontons exploded and dinner was takeout.
 Every one of my precious little “ravis” burst open at the seams.
+I always start these projects too late in the afternoon with not a lot of time to spare.
+You’d think I would have learned my lesson by now.
 It was Chinese take out that night and wonton soup was not our top choice.
-(I always start these projects too late in the afternoon with not a lot of time to spare.
-You’d think I would have learned my lesson by now.)

 For quick and easy prep make this easy marinara sauce recipe, it only takes 20 minutes to simmer.
 Then I started a simple spinach ricotta filling that was nothing like the one I read in the magazine.

-I rinsed and dried my fresh baby spinach leaves, chopped them and added a little ricotta, salt and pepper, grated parmagiano reggiano cheese, and a pinch of nutmeg.
-Stirred a bit and then started filling those little skins.
+I rinsed and dried the fresh baby spinach leaves, chopped them and added to a medium size bowl with a little ricotta, salt and pepper, grated parmagiano reggiano cheese, and a pinch of nutmeg.
+Stirred a bit and then started filling those little wonton skins.